 Stress is a key risk factor in addiction initiation, maintenance, relapse, and thus treatment failure (Sinha & Jastreboff, 2013).
-Stressful life events combined with poor coping skills may impact risk of addiction through increasing impulsive responding and self-medication.
+Stressful life events combined with poor coping skills may impact the risk of addiction by increasing impulsive responding and self-medication.
 While it may not be possible to eliminate stress, we need to find ways to manage it.

 Trauma in early childhood is a key factor for making people more vulnerable in later life (Keating, 2017).
 The link from early adversity to later life problems runs through social epigenetics.
 High levels of stress experienced in early life can cause methylation of key genes that control the stress system.
 That is, early adversity alters our genetics.
 When this happens, we live in a constant state of emergency.

 The workplace is another context that provides almost routine exposure to chronic stress.
-Work related stress may include factors such as the demands of the job, the ability to have control over decisions and the degree of social support within the workplace.
+Work-related stress may include factors such as the demands of the job, the ability to have control over decisions, and the degree of social support within the workplace.
 People in jobs where they don’t perceive themselves to have a lot of control are susceptible to developing clinical anxiety and depression, as well as stress-related medical conditions like ulcers and diabetes (Marmot, 2006).

 The greater the number of stressors an individual is exposed to, the greater the later chances of addiction.
-The economist Deaton (2015) shows that less-educated white Americans who struggle in the job market in early adulthood are likely to experience a “cumulative disadvantage” over time, with health and personal problems that often lead to drug overdoses, alcohol-related liver disease, and suicide.
+The economist Angus Deaton (2015) shows that less-educated white Americans who struggle in the job market in early adulthood are likely to experience a “cumulative disadvantage” over time, with health and personal problems that often lead to drug overdoses, alcohol-related liver disease, and suicide.

 One explanation for the strong linkage between stress and addiction is the self-medication theory, which suggests that the person may use drugs to cope with tension associated with life stressors or to relieve symptoms of anxiety and depression resulting from a traumatic event.
-Thus, drug use functions as a means to regulate affect and soothe psychological distress.
+Thus, drug use functions as a means to regulate emotions and soothe psychological distress.

 Al'Absi Mustafa (2007).
 Stress and Addiction: Biological and Psychological Mechanisms (2007) Academic press.